spm/spm-docs/docs/reference/docs/spm.tools.beamforming.inverse.md

         * **Keep oriented leadfields** (choose from the menu)

         * **Identity source covariance** (choose from the menu)
-        Assumes sources are indepedent and identically distributed, equivalent to a Bayesian minimum norm estimation.
+        Assumes sources are independent and identically distributed, equivalent to a Bayesian minimum norm estimation.
 This option bypasses correlated source mode

         * **Correlated & homologous sources** (choose from the menu)
         Prior matrix is modified so to account for power in a location and its correlated partner, allowing for correlated sources normally suppressed by beamformers to be reconstructed.
-Correlated pairs can be definied in a matrix(see below) or automatically guessed by looking for the mirror along the saggital plane.
+Correlated pairs can be defined in a matrix(see below) or automatically guessed by looking for the mirror along the sagittal plane.

         * **Only correlated sources** (choose from the menu)
         Specifies whether the correlated prior should be considered on their own (yes) or in combination with the uncorrelated priors (no).